zd3nik/SubSim/protocol.md

     I|1|2|27|15|1|shields=2\n               |
     H|1|1                                   |

 NOTE: The turn number must be the same in all messages sent during a single turn.
-In this example the turn number is 1.
-If it was turn number 2, then all messages would have 2 as the turn number.

-After all turn result messages have been sent out the server will either start a new turn (send out a new `B` message) or send out an `F` (game finished) message.
+After all info messages for a turn have been sent out the server will send a new `B` (begin turn) message or send an `F` (game finished) message.

-NOTE: Turn result messages are not guaranteed to arrive in any particular order.
-So do not assume that the arrival of the `H` message means there will be no more turn info message.
-Only the arrival of a `B` (begin turn) or `F` (game finished) message indicates that all turn result messages have been sent.
+NOTE: Info messages are not guaranteed to arrive in any particular order.
+So, for example, do not assume that the arrival of the `H` message signals the last info message for a turn.
+Only the arrival of a `B` (begin turn) or `F` (game finished) message indicates that all info messages for the current turn have been sent.

 ### Game Finished

-When the server sends an `F` (game finished) message it will also send out one `P` (player result) message for each player that joined the game.
-These messages are sent to all players.
+When the server sends an `F` (game finished) message.

     Message          |  Details
     =================|========================================================